Permanent Resident Status - Green Card

 Learn About Your Options

-If you are not sure if you, your family member or employee qualifies for permanent residence, please complete and submit the Immigration Law Questionnaire.
+If you are not sure if you, your family member or employee qualifies for permanent residence, please complete our quick intake form here.
 I will get back to you and we can begin to explore your options together.
 Please keep in mind though, that until and unless we both sign an Attorney Client Agreement, I am not your attorney.